angeloilardi/team-builder/README.md

 Look for the 'index.html' file located in the 'output' folder.

-If you'd like to have a look at what the page looks like, check the file in the sample folder or cli.
+If you'd like to have a look at what the page looks like, check the file in the sample folder or click [here](./sample/team.html).

 ## License